Word Gems

 “So I concentrated my thoughts on her and simply said: ‘Come!’
 After a short pause my wife suddenly appeared in the lane walking towards me.
 I felt very happy at the success of my telepathic call… as she came closer, I noticed that her features were exactly as they had been on earth.
 Then, as our auras met, there was a transformation.
 [Her features] were perfection.
 She was my same companion, but different; yet I knew her better than I had ever done before.
 I would have recognized her unfailingly, even with my eyes closed, because her whole life and personality were contained within her aura and I could sense the years of her companionship with me.
 I was also aware that she knew me better than she ever did before.
 There seemed to be a wonderful harmony between us, for we both uttered the same words of greeting and blessing at the same instant.
 After that we did not trouble to speak with our lips -- speech was too slow… we were able to exchange thoughts with unbelievable rapidity.”

-K. How did it feel with “I became you”?
+K. How did it feel when “I became you”?

 E. In “The Wedding Song” we said that love is an awareness of a bond, a sharing of an underlying “one life” of Universal Consciousness.
-We might do this with all things, and all people, but there is one person with whom the sense of affinity is most potent.
+We might do this with all things, and all people, but there is one person with whom the sense of affinity is most potent and complete.

 K. That would be your Twin Soul.